26 Feb Mini Milk Tart Truffles

 If you find the idea of making a Milk Tart a bit overwhelming, then consider these 4 ingredient Mini Milk Tart Truffles.
 The recipe involves no more skill than melting chocolate, and the result is a crunchy, creamy, cinnamony treat.
 With that added cute factor!

 I was lucky enough to find this chocolate mould in the UK when I lived there.
 They are also available on Amazon in the US or UK (also known as peanut butter cup moulds).
-In South Africa your best bet would be The Chocolate Den, Value Baking Supplies or as a last resort you could use mini silicon cups or some tiny cupcake wrappers, although these get a bit fiddly!
+In South Africa your best bet would be The Chocolate Den, Value Baking Supplies or as a last resort you could use mini silicone cups or some tiny cupcake wrappers, although these get a bit fiddly!

 For the crust: